bikemazzell/context-translator/README.md

 ## Acknowledgments

 - Built with Firefox WebExtensions API
-- Uses native messaging for secure backend communication
-- Python backend with asyncio and aiosqlite
+- FastAPI backend with asyncio and aiosqlite
 - Designed for local LLM inference
+- Localhost-only architecture for privacy and security

 ## Support